sourcegraph/about/handbook/engineering/commit_messages.md

 The subject should always be able to complete the sentence: `This commit will`

-Instead of "Fixed a bug in XYZ", "Fix bug in XYZ"
+Prefer "Fix bug in XYZ" over "Fixed a bug in XYZ"

-Or, instead of "Changing behavior of X", "Change behavior of X"
+Prefer "Change behavior of X" over "Changing behavior of X"

 ## Body